Not A Subscriber?

 The Day My Life Changed Forever

 My name is Richard Matthews.
-I’m the co-founder of the Resourceful Entrepreneur Academy and the author on this here wonderful blog.
+I’m the founder of PushButtonPodcasts and the author of this here wonderful newsletter.

 I want to take this opportunity to tell you a little story about how my life was dramatically changed in the span of a few moments.